 Our unique skills, abilities, and motivations are somewhat perplexing but wonderfully intricate.

-I believe that we are so uniquely and intricately wired as human beings that although we may not be good at a whole group of related tasks, a slight change in the application or a slight change in our motivation for doing something, can have a seismic shift in the way our abilities show themselves.
+I believe that we are so uniquely and intricately wired as human beings that although we may not be good at a whole group of related tasks, a slight change in the application, or a slight change in our motivation for doing something, can have a seismic shift in the way our abilities reveal themselves.